nledford/Pi-Hole-VPS-Tutorial/README.md

 Add the following environment variables to the bottom of the file, making changes where necessary.

 ```
 TZ=America/New_York                 # Set this to your timezone
 SERVER_IP=127.0.0.1                 # Set this to your VPS's IPv4 Address
 SERVER_IPV6=::1                     # Set this to your VPS's IPv6 Address, if using IPv6
 DOCKER_DIR=/home/pi/docker
+WEB_PASSWORD=myawesomepassphrase    # Your passphrase for the Pi-Hole web interface
+INTERFACE=eth0                  # Set to the main interface on your VPS
 ```

 Save your changes and close the file.
 Then reboot: